The Truth About Biodegradable Plastic Packaging

 Are you eager to make your packaging entirely “green”?
 The world of eco-friendly packaging is a complex one.
 Even if you do make your way through the sea of scientific jargon, legal nuances, and conflicting opinions, it’s still challenging to know which packaging options to pick.

-As environmentally-conscious consumers increasingly turn away from plastic packaging, it’s vital that both online retailers and packaging providers take notice.
+As environmentally-conscious consumers turn away from plastic packaging, CPG packaging design companies are taking notice.
 Some industry sources have highlighted the move towards sustainable practices in eCommerce.

-But what about biodegradable plastic?
-Should you consider it as a serious eCommerce packaging solution?
+But what about bioplastic?
+Should you consider it as an eCommerce packaging solution?

 In this article, we’ll cover everything you need to know about biodegradable plastic (or bioplastic) packaging.

-Biodegradable plastics used in an eCommerce packaging are almost universally unrecyclable.
-While bioplastics comefrom plant materials like corn and sugarcane, their manufacture is fueled almost entirely by virgin (non-recycled) materials.
+Biodegradable plastics used in eCommerce packaging are almost universally non-recyclable.
+While bioplastics come from plant materials like corn and sugarcane, their manufacture is fueled almost entirely by virgin (non-recycled) materials.

-Another keypoint is that there isn’t yet sufficient infrastructure to deal with the surge in bioplastic use.
-Bioplastics require high temperature specialized composting facilities that must maintain high heatfor weeks to properly break it down.
-Regular government composting facilities simply aren’t capable of handling this waste.
+Another key point is that there isn’t yet sufficient infrastructure to deal with the surge in bioplastic use.
+Bioplastics require high-temperature specialized composting facilities that must maintain high heat for weeks to properly break it down.
+Regular government composting facilities aren’t capable of handling this waste.

 The consequence of this is that bioplastics are ending up in already overburdened landfill sites, where the environmental impact is little different from that of regular plastic.